Extending your time on Exchange

 - Your overall total time at the overseas institution will not be greater than two semesters

 - You are not graduating in your program during the period of your exchange.

 If you fulfil the above, please complete the following steps:

-Step 2 - Contact your overseas advisor/Study Abroad office for permission to extend your exchange, visa requirements, and Overseas Health Cover.
+Step 2 - Contact your overseas advisor/Study Abroad office for permission to extend your exchange, important deadlines, visa requirements and Overseas Health Cover.

-The overseas advisor may ask for an official letter from the International office.
+The overseas advisor may ask for an official letter or a new nomination from the Student Mobility Team.
 If you require an official letter, download and send the Exchange Confirmation Letter to Study-Overseas@newcastle.edu.au.
-This letter will be signed and stamped by the International Office and returned to your student email.
+This letter will be signed and stamped and returned to your student email.

 Step 3 – Negotiate Credit .
-Credit relates to your academic goals, therefore all enquiries should be directed to your Program Officer or overseas advisor.
+Credit relates to your academic goals, therefore all enquiries should be directed to your Program Advisor or overseas advisor.

 Step 4 – Request enrolment in Special Exchange Codes